CEO Fraud Protection

 How technology can protect your company from CEO fraud

 The technology to prevent fraudulent emails from reaching intended victims is called DMARC (Domain-based Message Authentication, Reporting & Conformance).
-It’s part of our layered defense that includes malware protection, virus protection, domain Impersonation protection, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) validation.
+It’s part of our layered defense that includes phishing and malware protection, virus protection, domain Impersonation protection, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) validation.

 In combination with good training, these are the best last line of defense.
 If your company isn’t using Advanced Threat defense, DMARC with SPF + DKIM, you’re not taking full advantage of available technology to protect your organization from CEO fraud.